Who We Are

 Guarantee of Funding

-Many students obtain external fellowship support from sources such as the National Science Foundation, the Ford Foundation, or similar sources in their home country.
+Many students obtain external fellowship support from sources such as the National Science Foundation, or similar sources in their home country.
 Whenever applicable, we strongly encourage prospective students to apply for these types of fellowships in the same year they are applying to Cornell and other graduate schools.
 For students that are US citizens, the most broadly relevant external fellowship opportunity is the NSF Graduate Research Fellowship Program, which has an annual application deadline in October.

 Teaching and Coursework